Pathoschild/smapi-mod-dump/source/Community Center Helper/README.md

 **Things that ShowSpoilers will hide as appropriate:** Names of areas you haven't yet reached, unknown shops, unencountered monsters.

 ## Bundle Mod Support
-In addition to the bundles in the base game, the following bundle-altering mods are supported.
+In addition to the bundles (both normal and remixed) in the base game, the following bundle-altering mods are supported.

 - EasierBundles (by Quirinea)
 - Alternative Bundles (by Quirinea)